-About a year ago, James and I went to a psychic.
-We happened to be in the Carytown area where this psychic festival was underway.
+About a year ago, my fiancé James and I went to a psychic.
+We happened to be in the Carytown area where a psychic festival was underway.
 Described as “one of the largest gatherings of psychics in one place,” our interest was piqued.
-When we went inside the designated building, an overwhelming amount of psychics sat at their tables.
-Each touted a different background — Some claimed to see the future, others were palm readers, pet whisperers, health and wellness psychics, and only one tarot card reader.
-Because James is fascinated with psychics, I let him choose the one we would see.
-He chose the tarot card reader.
+Inside one building, an overwhelming amount of psychics sat at their tables.
+Each touted a different background — Some claimed to see the future; others were palm readers, pet whisperers, and health and wellness psychics; but there was only one tarot card reader.
+Because James is fascinated with psychics, he choose who we would see and his pick was the tarot card reader.
 We sat down with the young man who, if I remember correctly, was named David.
-He was how I’d picture a male psychic — laid back, soft-spoken, curly long hair.
-He began by explaining tarot cards do not portray future events . . . so if we wanted to know future information, we were at the wrong table.
-Tarot cards, he said, show what is happening in our life right now; some of what is highlighted may seem like common sense, but others shed light on aspects we may not have thought about . . . and it’s those cards he encouraged us to deeply ponder.
+David had long curly hair and was laidback and soft-spoken.
+He began by explaining tarot cards do not portray future events … so if we wanted to know the future, we were at the wrong table.
+Tarot cards, he said, show what is happening in our life right now; some of what is highlighted may seem like common sense, but other parts will shed light on aspects we may not have thought about … and it’s those cards he encouraged us to deeply ponder.

-There were a few things that stuck with me after our psychic reading, one being a card he flipped for me.
+There were a few thoughts that stuck with me after our psychic reading, one being a card he flipped for me.
 It was the Tide card.
-He told me the card illustrates my life and how it resembles the tide — one minute, I’m propelled forward, shoved towards the shore with everything moving at a rapid pace . . . then, in the blink of an eye, I’m pushed back, pulled out to sea.
-This was true, and on days like today I do envision myself as the tide . . . looking ahead, watching people — the waves — thrash towards the beach . . . while I am tugged backwards, backwards, caught in the tide.
+He told me the card illustrates my life and how it resembles the tide — one minute, I’m propelled forward, shoved towards the shore with all is moving at a rapid pace; however, in the blink of an eye, I’m pushed back and pulled out to sea.
+This was true, and on days such as today I do envision myself as the tide … looking ahead, watching the waves thrash the beach … while I am tugged backwards — backwards — caught in the tide.

 * * * * *

 After about forty-five minutes, my name was called.
-I grabbed James’s hand and made it clear he was not to wait in the waiting room, but come with me.
-In the room, I saw a chair, ready for my taking.
-I sat.
-The woman explained I had a lot of tests that needed to be done.
-I tried not to speak, to concentrate on anything but her and what she was about to do.
-I saw her grab a needle, then grab one, two vials .. . a third . . . another . . . and that’s when I turned my head, not counting anymore.
-“This is a lot of vials you need to fill,” she laughed, but not meanly, more out of surprise or pity.
+I grabbed James’s hand and made it clear I wanted him to come into the lab room too.
+In that room, I saw a chair and sat.
+The woman explained I had many tests that needed to be done.
+I tried not to speak and instead, to concentrate on anything but her and what she was about to do.
+Still, I saw her grab a needle, then pick up one, two vials .. a third … another … and that’s when I turned my head — not counting anymore.
+“There are a lot of vials you need to fill,” she laughed, more out of surprise and pity.

 * * * * *

 It’s an odd feeling to know your life is moving rapidly by you, but your body feels stuck in one spot, only watching events unfold.
 I see myself holding a microphone, reporting live for work.
-I see my fiancé standing in the grass, wearing a black tux, looking handsome, waiting for me to walk down the isle.
-Then, I see us — pointing fingers in two different directions at two walls, debating which surface the sofa should be adjacent to in our new home.
-All moments on a conveyor belt, slipping by me while I stand still.
+I see my fiancé wearing a suit, waiting for me to walk down the aisle.
+Then, I see us pointing fingers in two different directions, debating where a sofa should go in our new home — All of these moments I felt as if I was watching myself as time slipping by and in reality, I was standing still.

 It’s crazy to think how much our society thrives on medicine.
 Whenever I hurt myself when I was small, my mom would always ask, “Do you need a Band-Aid to make it feel better?”
-Tears about to fall out of my eyes, I would nod, never refusing a Band-Aid.
+Tears about to fall out of my eyes and I would nod, never refusing a Band-Aid.
 She would rush to grab the fail-proof cure and stick it on me gently.
 “Does it feel better now?” she’d ask, knowing the answer.
-An instant smile and second nod of the head.
-It never mattered that most of the time, my pain wasn’t from a cut or exterior wound.
-In never mattered that I only had a bruise or a pain inside my body.
-The Band-Aid always made it better.
-This MRI medicine was my Band-Aid.
-Don’t get me wrong; my claustrophobia is very real, but maybe, if I tried hard enough, just maybe I could convince myself that these pills would allow me to lay through an hour MRI.
+An instant smile and second nod of the head — It never mattered that most of the time, my pain wasn’t from a wound that could be help by a Band-Aid.
+In never mattered that I had a bruise or muscle pain — The Band-Aid always made it better.
+This MRI medicine was my Band-Aid because if I tried hard enough, maybe I could convince myself that these pills would allow me to lie through an hour MRI.

 * * * * *

 I couldn’t sleep last night.
 I kept imaging I was on a warped game show.
-I could hear the crowd cheering, see the host standing next to me, mic positioned under my mouth.
+I could hear the crowd cheering, see the host standing next to me — mic positioned under my mouth.
 He smiles, his eyes wide with excitement.
-In his other hand a glass bowl with two pieces of paper inside, folded the same way.
-“Pick one,” he begs.
-Just one.
-I stand, frozen.
-Our time was narrowing.
-I attempt to raise my hand, but he jumped ahead of me, reaching in and snatching up a piece of paper.
-He unfolds it.
-“Your fate is . . . ” he says.
-Then, a commercial break.
+In his other hand, a glass bowl with two pieces of folded paper inside.